Workflow Basics

 2. Set Poses

-Create a keyframe and set a pose for every crucial point of your animation, and you'll get something like this:
+You don't need keys for each and every frame - you only have to set a pose for every crucial point of your animation, and you'll get something like this:

 4. Add Interpolations